 Recognising the relevance of Audit Data Analytics (ADA) in today's audit landscape, GTIL have tailored our global audit methodology to allow teams to utilise evidence obtained from ADA as part of risk assessment or as part of substantive procedures.
-Exploring meaningful ways to utilise evidence obtained from software tools available for data extraction, visualisation and analysis within our audits was a focus area during 2020.
+Exploring meaningful ways to utilise evidence obtained from software tools available for data extraction, visualisation and analysis within our audits was a continued focus area during 2021.

 Central to our plans is the aim to:

-- enable our auditors to perform high quality audits more efficiently; and - give auditors the ability to provide clients with better insights into their business and operations.
+- Enable our auditors to perform high quality audits more efficiently; and - Give auditors the ability to provide clients with better insights into their business and operations.

-In 2020, client collaboration tools continued to transform the way we work with, and share information with, clients.
-GT Ireland explored new ways to incorporate innovative techniques, such as the use of robotics, with our engagements.
+Client collaboration tools like Fund Recs, Inflo, and Altryex, continue to transform the way we work with, and share information with, clients.
+GT Ireland continues to explore new ways to incorporate innovative techniques, such as the use of robotics, with our engagements.